Endowed professorships strengthen our ability to retain and recruit exemplary faculty who combine thought-provoking teaching with innovative research.

 Economics: Held by Arthur O’Sullivan, professor of economics

-Government: Held by Curtis Johnson, professor emeritus of political science
+Government: Held by Todd Lochner, associate professor of government

 History: Held by David Campion, associate professor of history